NETWAYS/foreman-training/configmanagement/02_remote_execution.md

     # ssh-copy-id -i ~foreman-proxy/.ssh/id_rsa_foreman_proxy root@foreman.localdomain

-Or get it via the Smart proxy:
+Or get it via the Smart proxy (running on port 9090 on the Katello server instead of default 8443):

-    # curl -k https://foreman.localdomain:8443/ssh/pubkey >> ~/.ssh/authorized_keys
+    # curl -k https://foreman.localdomain:9090/ssh/pubkey >> ~/.ssh/authorized_keys

+### Change the settings to use IP instead of FQDN

+Navigate to "Administer > Settings" and on the tab "Remote Execution" switch "Connect by IP" to "Yes".

-### Trigger the Puppet run
+### Schedule a Job executing the command "id"

-Navigate to the host and press "Schedule Remote Job".
+Navigate to the host and press "Schedule a Job".
 For multiple hosts the action is also available in the action menu of the "All Hosts" view.
-To Trigger the Puppet agent run, select the Job Category "Puppet" which has the "Puppet Run Once" as default Job.
-For more output add "puppet_options" "--verbose".
-Press "Submit" to execute it and watch for the execution.

-### Optional: Run OpenSCAP scan

-Navigate to the host and press "Run OpenSCAP scan".
-It will automatically choose the Policy in this way.
+Keep the category "Commands" and the template "Run Command - Script default".
+Keep the selected host and add the command "id".
+No need to change any advanced fields or the schedule, so on the review press "Run" to execute it and watch for the execution.
+By clicking on the host in the list, you can get the actual output of the Job run on the host.

 !SLIDE smbullets small